whole-tale/wt-design-docs/users_guide/settings.rst

 Connecting to Zenodo
 --------------------
-Zendo can be integrated with your Whole Tale account by using your Zendo API key.
-You can retrieve your token at the `Zendo token page`_.
+Zenodo can be integrated with your Whole Tale account by using your Zenodo API key.
+You can retrieve your token at the `Zenodo token page`_.

 Whole Tale supports the following Zenodo servers.